 We will take you in the order that you appear on the witness list.

 So, Mr. Hufbauer, we will take you first.

-STATEMENT OF GARY C. HUFBAUER, SENIOR FELLOW, INSTI-TUTE FOR INTERNATIONAL ECONOMICS, WASHINGTON, DC
+STATEMENT OF GARY C. HUFBAUER, SENIOR FELLOW, INSTITUTE FOR INTERNATIONAL ECONOMICS, WASHINGTON, DC portunity to testify.

 Mr. HUFBAUER.
-Thanks very much, Mr. Chairman, for this opportunity to testify.
+Thanks very much, Mr. Chairman, for this op-